Homework 3 - The Grid class

 block.
 Ifcheck_list_malformed()

 method throws an exception, we want it to kill this method as well.
-Thus, we don’t want to catch the exception here. - Determine height and width of the grid from the len of the list object passed in (the height) and the length of one of the sub lists (the width).
+Thus, we don’t want to catch the exception here. - Determine the height and width of the grid from the length of the list object passed in (the height) and the length of one of the sub lists (the width).

 - Create a new